xXleowXx/gitlab-charts/doc/installation/secrets.md

 ### Initial root password

 Create a kubernetes secret for storing the initial root password.
 The password should be at least 6 characters long.
-Replace `<name>` by name of the release - which is `gitlab` throughout this documentation.
+Replace `<name>` with the name of the release.

 ```
 kubectl create secret generic <name>-gitlab-initial-root-password --from-literal=password=$(head -c 512 /dev/urandom | LC_CTYPE=C tr -cd 'a-zA-Z0-9' | head -c 32)